 EIN’s efforts represent the growing trend of conspiracy theories and targeted right-wing attacks on electoral systems under the guise of “election security” concerns following the 2020 election.
 The Department of Justice says these types of efforts have led to threats against election officials and undermined election administration.

-The Conservative Partnership Institute supports the Election Integrity Network’s training and organizing events; in particular, CPI sponsors EIN’s series of summits in swing states such as Georgia, Arizona, Florida, Pennsylvania, Virginia, North Carolina, Wisconsin, and Michigan to help launch in-state “permanent election integrity coalitions” full of election deniers.
+The Conservative Partnership Institute has supported the Election Integrity Network’s training and organizing events; in particular, CPI has sponsored EIN’s series of summits in swing states such as Georgia, Arizona, Florida, Pennsylvania, Virginia, North Carolina, Wisconsin, and Michigan to help launch in-state “permanent election integrity coalitions” full of election deniers.
 EIN offers its continued support for these groups through regular calls, meetings, and organizing.

 At EIN summits, Cleta Mitchell leads training sessions for right-wing activists, conspiracy theorists, and 2020 election deniers to “stake out election offices, file information requests, monitor voting, work at polling places and keep detailed records of their work.”